Discussion Paper Series: “Wealth As Control of the Future”

 Robert: “There is a lot of concern today, both among researchers and among the general public, about wealth and wealth inequality.
 And when most people think about wealth, in my experience, the image that comes to mind is a pile of gold coins sitting in a vault.
 You can think about Scrooge McDuck, or Gringotts Bank in Harry Potter.
 That image brings with it certain connotations.
 Wealth is something that accumulates over time.
 It’s durable, long-lasting.”

-“There’s a great of truth to this perspective–one of the most important findings from recent research on wealth inequality has been to show that the inequalities we see today, for instance in the Black-white wealth gap, can be traced directly back to events that happened generations ago, often events that we now see as unjust, such as the practice of racial redlining.
+“There’s a great deal of truth to this perspective – one of the most important findings from recent research on wealth inequality has been to show that the inequalities we see today, for instance in the Black-white wealth gap, can be traced directly back to events that happened generations ago, often events that we now see as unjust, such as the practice of racial redlining.
 This connection between unjust events in the past and wealth in the present has been critical in building the case for government action to reduce wealth inequality.”

-“But if you talk to people who work with wealth professionally–people like asset managers or accountants–they have a very different understanding of what wealth means.
-For them, wealth–and usually they’re talking about specific assets, like stocks or bonds or real estate–is primarily seen as a legal right to some stream of income in the future.
+“But if you talk to people who work with wealth professionally – people like asset managers or accountants – they have a very different understanding of what wealth means.
+For them, wealth – and usually they’re talking about specific assets, like stocks or bonds or real estate – is primarily seen as a legal right to some stream of income in the future.
 So if I own stock in a company, I’m entitled to a portion of its future profits in the form of dividends.
-And it’s standard practice to interpret the price of the stock–the value of my asset, the amount of wealth it represents–as the sum total of those dividend payments, discounted to account for uncertainty and how long it will be until I receive them.
+And it’s standard practice to interpret the price of the stock– the value of my asset, the amount of wealth it represents – as the sum total of those dividend payments, discounted to account for uncertainty and how long it will be until I receive them.
 The reason wealth has value, in this view, is because of these future payments.
 Rather than thinking about wealth as a pile of gold coins, then, the image here is a series of checks: having wealth means that you get a check in the mail each month, from now until forever, just for owning an asset.
 Wealth is as much about the future as it is about the past.”

 “What I do in this paper is to describe the second viewpoint–I call it the “forward-looking” perspective on wealth–and then think through its implications for research on wealth inequality.
 I end up talking mainly about two implications.
 First, I believe that the forward-looking perspective can help resolve debates about what types of assets ought to count as wealth–in particular whether things like defined benefit contributions, where my company pays me a certain amount every month after I retire–should be considered wealth alongside more typical assets like stocks or real estate.
 And second, the forward-looking view helps make sense of some initially counterintuitive patterns of wealth inequality across countries–helps understand why it might be that some countries that are otherwise economically egalitarian, like Sweden and Norway, have extremely high wealth inequality by standard measures.”